Aptimex/portl/README.md

 Note that unlike `exec` commands, the socat forwarder always runs as root inside the namespace.
 This is required to support binding ports <1024 inside the namespace.

 The relay runs in its own process group with the `portl fwd` process as its parent (which just blocks waiting for it).
 When that parent receives a normal termination signal, it signals the complete group so that forked `socat` connection workers are cleaned up along with the listener.
-As with other trap-based cleanup, this cannot run if the Portl parent process itself receives `SIGKILL`; the relay keeps forwarding in that case, and can be stopped by killing the PID reported by `fwd show`.
+A `SIGKILL` sent to the parent will obviously bypass this cleanup; in that case, manually kill the PID reported by `fwd show`.

 Argument notes:
 - `PROTOCOL` must be `tcp`, `t`, `udp`, or `u`